robertDurst/robertdurst.github.io/_posts/2020-06-27-Powershell-and-Unix.md

 ## Pipes in Unix

 Ok, time for an example.
-For anyone running a version of Unix, MacOS, Ubuntu, any Linux derivative, etc. this one is for you.
+For anyone running a version of Unix, MacOS, Ubuntu, any Linux derivative, etc. this one is for you (feel free to open up terminal and follow along - I ran each line of code as I wrote this so the examples should work).
 I will be creating an example very similar to Brian Kernighan's favorite example - we will be determining the misspelled words in a text file.

 For starters, we have a textfile (text.txt):